Event-by-Event Multiplicity Cumulants as Probes of Partonic Energy Loss and Phase Structure in Au+Au Collisions within a Modified HIJING Model: Results and discussions

-This section presents the results of the analysis of the multiplicity fluctuations of the charged hadron ($K^{+}, K^{-}, \pi^{+}, \pi^{-}, p, \bar{p}$) from simulations of central (0–-5\%) Au+Au collisions in the energy range of $\sqrt{s_{NN}}$ $=$ 20–-200 GeV.
-The number of events is 3.5 million for each dot in the graphs.
-In what follows, by multiplicity fluctuations, we will precisely understand the relations:
+This section presents the results of the analysis of the multiplicity fluctuations of the charged hadron ($K^{+}, K^{-}, \pi^{+}, \pi^{-}, p, \bar{p}$) from simulations of central Au+Au collisions in the energy range of $\sqrt{s_{NN}}$ $=$ 20-200 GeV.
+Central events are selected by restricting the impact parameter to the range $b=0-3.4$ fm, which corresponds to approximately the $0-5\%$ most central collisions in a Glauber-type geometric picture for Au+Au at these energies.
+The number of events lies from 3.5 to 6.5 million for each dot in the graphs so the size of error bars is less than the symbol size.
+In what follows, by fluctuations, we will understand the relations:

+At ultrarelativistic collision energies ($>$100 GeV/n), partonic energy-loss effects become strong enough for event-by-event fluctuations to act as diagnostics of the system`s thermodynamic state.
+At the highest RHIC energies, simulated net-charge and net-baryon fluctuations agree quantitatively with hot-medium energy-loss models, particularly those including finite-size effects.